-When an external (computer) keyboard is connected to your device, for Score allows you to use a variety of shortcuts to perform common actions depending on which view you're working in.
+When a typing keyboard is connected to your device, forScore allows you to use a variety of shortcuts to perform common actions depending on which view you're working in.
 In the main view, default shortcuts allow you to turn pages, enter annotation mode, open most menus, search, work with tabs, and more.
-Most of for Score's menus include default shortcuts like search, back, and dismiss, while other views like the Metronome and Pitch Pipe feature shortcuts for common actions specific to each utility.
-On iPadOS, press and hold the command key to see an overlay that shows all currently available actions and the key combination you can use to activate each one.
+Most of forScore's menus include default shortcuts like search, back, and dismiss, while other views like the Metronome and Pitch Pipe feature shortcuts for common actions specific to each utility.
+On iPadOS or visionOS, press and hold the command key to see an overlay that shows all currently available actions and the key combination you can use to activate each one.

-By default, for Score turns pages when you press the arrow keys, space key, return key, and the page up/page down keys.
-That's because many page turners are actually simplified keyboards that feature just a few "keys" or pedals and they usually send some combination of these keystrokes; this configuration allows for Score to work with most accessories right out of the box.
+By default, forScore turns pages when you press the arrow keys, space key, return key, and the page up/page down keys.
+That's because many page turners are actually simplified keyboards that feature just a few "keys" or pedals and they usually send some combination of these keystrokes; this configuration allows forScore to work with most accessories right out of the box.